Kyle-Simpson/virttour/README.md

 10. Then type `git commit -m "Maintenance changes"`.
   - Note: there may be an issue asking you to identify yourself as an author of the changes.
 If so, follow the instructions given, then redo this step.
 11. Finally, `git push origin master`.

+We have now successfully rebuilt the application.
+Now that the changes are fixed, contact the web team to have them put the new version of the website onto the Admissions server.

 ## Potential Future Features
 As a full-time student, there are some features that I do not have the time to implement.
 These features and edits would add to the aesthetic and overall functionality of the application, but the application is completely functional and usable without these features.